Asta2740/aws-phase1-infrastructure/README.md

 # GitHub Documentation for Phase 1: Infrastructure Engineering – Cloud Foundations

 Welcome to my AWS learning journey!
-This repository documents my hands-on projects and progress during **Phase 1: Infrastructure Engineering – Cloud Foundations**, spanning from **March 3, 2025**, to **March 29, 2025**.
-As an aspiring infrastructure engineer with a future goal of transitioning into security engineering, I’ve focused on mastering foundational AWS services, automation, monitoring, and security practices.
-This repository captures my work, organized chronologically to reflect my learning progression, and includes detailed project documentation, code snippets, and key takeaways.
+This repo tracks my hands-on projects and progress during Phase 1: Cloud Foundations, from March 3, 2025, to March 29, 2025.
+My goal was to build a strong AWS foundation, focusing on infrastructure, automation, monitoring, and security.
+This repo is my learning journal, packed with project docs, code snippets, and key takeaways.

 ## Introduction